Ready to learn how to write a resume that gets you hired? Look no further!

 How To Write Highly Effective Resume Bullets

-At the beginning of this article, I talked about conflicting advice that you see all the time when you're ready to write a resume.
+At the beginning of this article, I talked about conflicting advice that you see all the time when you're sitting down to write a resume.
 One page vs. two, summaries vs. objectives, this font or that font…

-But the truth is, none of those things matter if the content of your resume stinks.
+But the truth is, none of those things matter if the content of your resume doesn't convey your experience and value in a compelling way.

 You could have the best template and the best formatting, but if your bullets are vague and generic, you won't get results!